phipsgabler/soft-computing-final/README.md

 # Selected Topics in Soft Computing: Final Project

+This is the code for my final project for the course [Selected Topics in Soft Computing](https://korppi.jyu.fi/kotka/course/student/courseInfo.jsp?course=216250) at JYU.
+The project consists of replicating the paper "Application of genetic programming to induction of linear classification trees" (Bot and Langdon, 2000).

 ## Data

 The `data` folder contains the following three data sets from the UCI Machine Learning Repository: